tamas-p/hisma/packages/hisma/README.md

 where SP, EP and TP are defined for the parent state machine and SC is defined for the child state machine.

-> **Note**
+> **Note:**
 > Currently all three of the Trigger must be defined.
 In future versions it might be optional to define all three.

 #### Exit connector and ExitPoint

-Exit connector mapping define that when a certain ExitPoint reached in the child machine what event shall be triggered in the parent machine.
+Exit connector mapping defines what event shall be triggered in the parent machine when a certain ExitPoint reached in the child machine.

-It is simply defined without any arguments to its constructor:
+Inside the child machine, the ExitPoint itself is simply defined without any arguments to its constructor:

 ```dart
 ExitPoint(),
 ```

-Later when we integrate this (child) state machine into a (parent) state machine we can define that when child machine reaches this exit point which event shall be triggered in the parent machine:
+Later when we integrate this (child) state machine into a (parent) state machine we can define which event shall be triggered in the parent machine when the child machine reaches this exit point:

 ```dart
 Region(